 - Every Page of the website must have an H1 (Heading 1 or Page Title)

 - You should only use the Heading 1 once on each page.

 - The Heading 1 should be descriptive of the page content.

 - If your editor format drop list does not have a Heading 1, your website design has a built-in Heading 1, making you compliant.

 Outline Your Content

 Use Headings to indicate and organize your content structure.
 The screen reader will create an outline of the page content based on the heading levels.
 Do not use heading levels out of order (e.g. H2, H4, H3, H2) as this will cause the content to get mixed up.
-For an example please visit Proper Use of Headings for Content.

 Use unique and descriptive link names

 Make sure that the link text properly describes the link destination.
 Telling your reader to ‘click here’ is not descriptive, and is ineffective for a screen reader user.

 Assistive technology, including screen readers, compiles a link list for the user to quickly scan all the links on the page.
 Using descriptive text properly explains the context of the link.